Course Code: MSNUPOTFAD

 Fees: For Information on Fees, see section below.

 The overall aim of the MSc Nursing(Perioperative Care) programme is to provide registered nurses with the opportunity to develop and enhance specialist level knowledge and skills in the area of perioperative nursing care.
 A key goal of this programme is to prepare nurses for the challenges of leading and delivering specialist/ advanced level perioperative care.
-Course brochure
+Further information can be found on the Nursing and Midwifery webpage - click here

 The overall aim of the programme is to provide registered nurses with the opportunity to enhance previously acquired professional education and develop critical inquiry, knowledge and skills, attributes and competencies in preparation for developing roles within nursing.
 Successful completion of year 1 (Graduate Diploma) will provide students with the academic qualifications necessary to be considered for Clinical Nurse Specialist posts.
 Successful completion of year 2 (MSc) will provide students with the academic qualifications to be considered for Advanced Nursing Practice posts.
 The programme provides opportunities to explore research as evidence for enhancing and changing practice.
 The programme also provides opportunities for nurses to develop critical thinking and reflective skills at specialist and advanced practice levels.
 The programme will develop professional qualities and a high level of competence in the promotion of excellence and current best practice in the delivery and appraisal of advancing practice.